National park images that make you go 'wow'

 The pivotal moment for the young photographer, however, came in the summer of 1979, when he was invited to study under acclaimed wilderness photographer and environmentalist Ansel Adams.

 "That was the catalyst for me," he says, explaining that he was among the youngest students in a group of 24 invited to the program.
 "That experience solidified my love of photography in the national parks, and marrying those two things together was a big deal."
-SUGGEST CUTTING WORD TOGETHER

 The Colorado-based Decker would go on to pursue a career in photography and graphic arts, producing landscape work and developing multimedia software, presentations and interactive park maps for companies like Rand McNally and some tech start-ups.